AdoriZahard/hi3er/docs/index.md

 Late | VC or BR | SS

 !!! note
-    VC for the entirety of the run remains surprisingly strong and a consistent buffer for HoV.
-BR is only recommended to take if you get Coleus from a 3rd Ego door during your run, and for the Heph F17 fight.
+    VC is a given for Early.
+She's also really helpful due to the 27% Ranged DMG Taken, so her buff impact is pretty significant.
+BK is recommended to put before Heimdall fight.
+As for BR, you can pretty much swap VC out for her, especially if you get Kalpas.

 !!! note
     BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.